Beluki/LowKey/README.md

 ## Additional notes

 LowKey calls event handlers asynchronously but in the thread that created the KeyboardHook instance.
-It forwards keypresses inmediately, without waiting for event handlers, while still allowing to do UI operations in them (if the thread is the UI thread).
+It forwards keypresses immediately, without waiting for event handlers, while still allowing to do UI operations in them (if the thread is the UI thread).